-- ∞ Sale of Perfect Ten in Singapore was launched. - @ OP Mall in Tsuen Wan was officially opened in November. - Greater Bay Area" in the "2nd Pilot '9+2' Guangdong-Hong Kong-Macao Greater Bay Area" in the "2nd Pilot '9+2' Guangdong-Hong Kong-Macao Greater Bay Area Development Forum and Award Ceremony" organised by Hong Kong Ta Kung Wen Wei Media Group.
+- Sale of Perfect Ten in Singapore was launched. - OP Mall in Tsuen Wan was officially opened in November. - The Group was awarded "The Best Real Estate Development Award of Guangdong-Hong Kong-Macao Greater Bay Area" in the "2nd Pilot '9+2' Guangdong-Hong Kong-Macao Greater Bay Area Development Forum and Award Ceremony" organised by Hong Kong Ta Kung Wen Wei Media Group.

 Member companies of the Group were awarded the 2020-21 "Good MPF Employer", "MPF Support Award" and "e-Contribution Award" by the Mandatory Provident Fund Schemes Authority.

-1 3 1.
-Perfect Ten in Singapore

-2 4 2.
-OP Mall in Tsuen Wan

-10 10 Z 4 3.
-Launch of #LYOS

-10-12 4.
-Online Directors' training

-∞ #LYOS in Hung Shui Kiu was well received by purchasers.

-- Online Directors' training was held on an interactive online platform with distinguished professionals on Environmental, Social and Governance, regulatory and compliance issues. - The Group was awarded the "Listed Company Awards of Excellence 2021" by Hong Kong Economic Journal. - 🗠 The CK Group was presented with the "Hong Kong Outstanding Listed Companies Award" by Ming Pao. - If the CK Group received the "ListCo Excellence Awards 2021" presented by am730. - The Group agreed in December the sale of its aircraft leasing portfolio which is expected to complete in 2022.
+- 1 3 - 1.
+Perfect Ten in Singapore - 2.
+OP Mall in Tsuen Wan - 3.
+Launch of #LYOS - 4.
+Online Directors' training - #LYOS in Hung Shui Kiu was well received by purchasers. - Online Directors' training was held on an interactive online platform with distinguished professionals on Environmental, Social and Governance, regulatory and compliance issues. - The Group was awarded the "Listed Company Awards of Excellence 2021" by Hong Kong Economic Journal. - The CK Group was presented with the "Hong Kong Outstanding Listed Companies Award" by Ming Pao. - The CK Group received the "ListCo Excellence Awards 2021" presented by am730. - The Group agreed in December the sale of its aircraft leasing portfolio which is expected to complete in 2022.